- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 - Press again Win + R, writes temp and press Enter.

-In both locations, you can select and delete everything except for files that Windows tells you are in use.
-This will clean up remnants of installations, updates, browsers, and daily use which often take up several gigabytes.
+In both locations, you can select and delete everything except for files that Windows indicates are in use.
+This will clean up leftover installations, updates, browser files, and everyday usage data that often take up several gigabytes.

 Other directories and user profiles

 If you have multiple user accounts on your PC, each user has their own AppData folder and application data.
-To perform a deep clean, you will need to Repeat the review of AppData and temporary files on each profile., or log in with each user and run the cleaning tools there.
+To perform a thorough cleanup, you'll need to repeat the AppData and temporary file scan for each user profile , or log in with each user and run the cleanup tools there.

-Additionally, some applications can save data directly to personal folders, such as Documents, Images, or your own library (For example, book managers, photo managers, or backup clients).
-Before deleting them, review their contents, because they might be your own documents and not just junk files.
+Additionally, some applications can save data directly to personal folders, such as Documents, Pictures, or a dedicated library (for example, book managers, photo managers, or backup clients).
+Before deleting them, review their contents, as they may contain your own documents and not just leftover files.

 How to clean the Windows registry without breaking anything